libretime/libretime/docs/manual/tracks/index.md

 # Tracks

-This page of the Libretime interface enables you to search the media library, sort and display the search results by the criteria that you choose, audition library items, and drag and drop those items into a playlist.
+This page of the LibreTime interface enables you to search the media library, sort and display the search results by the criteria that you choose, audition library items, and drag and drop those items into a playlist.
 You can also adjust fade and cue points, create smart blocks (automatically generated